 Start to introduce quiet time when your child’s nap would usually occur.
 Quiet time can take place anywhere in the home, but it is most effective when established in a designated area so that your child understands that there is an expectation to play independently and quietly within that space.
-Follow these tips to successfully introduce quite time.
+Follow these tips to successfully introduce quiet time.

 It may take some time for your child to learn to respect quiet time.
 Be consistent with where and when quiet time takes place to help re-enforce the concept with your child.

 Use a timer

 Quiet time should last forty minutes to one hour.
 You may need to start with less than forty minutes and gradually lengthen the duration of quiet time until your child becomes more comfortable with the new routine.
 Use a timer to help establish structure and predictability.

 Quiet time should provide an opportunity for your child to rest.
 Watching television or playing video games does not meet this objective.
 Provide your child with activities that do not overstimulate, but that keep them engaged.
 Keep in mind that each child is different.
 You may need to experiment to determine what works best for them.

 Introduce a quiet time bag